cesc1989/apuntes/Luna/Therapist_Signup/Attestation Form/Extended Sign Up.md

 1. They successfully sign the contract and can continue to the Credentialing Form
 2. They are unable to sign the contract because the email is already in use

 The second situation happens because, at the database level, we enforce a constraint to prevent a single email address to be used multiple times.
-This means that an email address that, for some reason, was previously used to sign a contract, cannot be used again in case a Therapist returns or if they were created in Hubspot with a different email address.
+This means that an email address that, for some reason, was previously used to sign a contract cannot be used again in case a Therapist returns or if they were created in Hubspot with a different email address.

 To circumvent this blocker, therapists use the same email address but add a suffix to make it "unique".
 For example, "takenemail+1@gmail.com".
 The problem with this work around is that it creates a new Contact in Hubspot which later have to be merged to the original intended Contact.
 This create a lot of manual work.

-Now that Attestation Form and the new Hubspot Object Model are released we can provide a decent solution to this email problem.
+Now that the Attestation Form and the new Hubspot Object Model are released we can provide a decent solution to this email problem.
 The solution relies on using the Hubspot Credentialing Object.

 ## Extended Sign Up Flow